 The theremin is a monophonic electronic instrument developed by Lev Sergeyevich Termen in the early twentieth century, and is the first successful attempt to create an electronic instrument.
-Early demonstrations of the concept were given to Lenin in 1922 with the name ‘termenvox’, and in the USA by 1927 with the name ‘thereminvox’ before being changed to ‘theremin’ by 1929.
+Early demonstrations of the concept were given to Lenin in 1922 with the name “termenvox”, and in the United States of America by 1927 with the name “thereminvox” before being changed to “theremin” by 1929.
 The theremin has been featured in over 100 concert works, and 35 films since its introduction.

 To play the theremin is unusual, as the performer does not actually touch the instrument in order to play it.
-Performers uses their hands in the space above the body of the instrument to control pitch and volume.
+Performers use their hands in the space above the body of the instrument to control pitch and volume.
 Pitch is controlled by the right hand’s proximity to a vertical antenna, while dynamics are controlled by the left hand’s proximity to a loop-antenna that is typically positioned horizontally coming out of the left side of the body of the instrument.
 The theremin produces sound as a single sine wave that can be given different timbres on advanced models of the instrument by cycling through different filters, or through external patching through standard audio equipment or a computer.
-The range of a theremin can be from two octaves on smaller instruments, to seven on larger professional-grade instruments.
-Today, there are many creators of theremins including RCA, Moog, and others.
+The range of a theremin can be from two octaves on smaller instruments to seven on larger professional-grade instruments.
+Today, there are many manufacturers of theremins including RCA, Moog, and others.

 Although simple in concept and design, to perform on a theremin with any level of accuracy requires a great deal of practice.
 Unlike other instruments, there is no physical reference point which performers can use to determine pitch before actuating it.
-This unique problem has been addressed in a number of ways including a version with a ‘fingerboard’ that has lines drawn out on the body of the instrument to approximate pitch locations in the space above.
-The pedagogy of the instrument has developed since the 1920’s to accommodate better performance practice, different requirements in pieces featuring the theremin, and technological advancements that have improved the instrument over time.
-A popular technique called the ‘8 finger position technique’ was developed by Carolina Eyck, a student of Lydia Kavina, in the early 2000’s and written about in the first extensive theremin method book, “The Art of Playing the Theremin.”
+This unique problem has been addressed in a number of ways including a version with a “fingerboard” that has lines drawn out on the body of the instrument to approximate pitch locations in the space above.
+The pedagogy of the instrument has developed since the 1920s to accommodate better performance practice, different requirements in pieces featuring the theremin, and technological advancements that have improved the instrument over time.
+A popular technique called the “8 finger position technique” was developed by Carolina Eyck, a student of Lydia Kavina, in the early 2000s and written about in the first extensive theremin method book, The Art of Playing the Theremin.

 Orchestral works with a solo electronic instrument date back to May of 1924 with the premiere of Paschenko’s Simfonicheskaya misteriya in Leningrad featuring Termen as the soloist.
 In film, Valentin Yakovlevich Kruchinins featured the theremin in his score to the science-fiction film Áelita.
 Other composers would begin to write for theremin by the middle of the century including Joseph Schillinger, Edgar Varèse and Percy Grainger.
 Today, composers such as Andrew Norman, Kalevi Aho, Christopher Tarnow, and Carolina Eyck have written for the instrument.